NY pension fund enters $2 billion investment venture with Goldman Sachs

-NEW YORK (Reuters) - A New York state pension fund has given Goldman Sachs Group Inc (GS.N) $2 billion to invest with outside managers, Goldman and the fund said in a statement on Wednesday, a first for a fund that has traditionally picked managers itself.
+NEW YORK, Sept 10 (Reuters) - A New York state pension fund has given Goldman Sachs Group Inc $2 billion to invest with outside managers, Goldman and the fund said in a statement on Wednesday, a first for a fund that has traditionally picked managers itself.

 Officials in charge of overseeing the $180.7 billion New York State Common Retirement Fund wanted to invest more in markets outside the U.S. and decided it was best to outsource the task to a company that had the skills and resources to put money to work quickly, staff in the New York comptroller’s office said.